alibekU/sales_forecast/README.md

 # Purpose
-A web application that predicts sales volumes (number of items sold) next month based on historical data.
+A web application that predicts sales volumes (number of items sold) next month based on historical data. <br/>
-This potentaially could be interesting to small/medium business owners in retailing to help them plan their supply better.
+This potentaially could be interesting to small/medium business owners in retailing to help them plan their supply better.<br/>
-Machine Learning has technologies for such task for a long time, but in many cases using them requires buying expensive software solustions or hiring a team of analytics.
+Machine Learning has technologies for such task for a long time, but in many cases using them requires buying expensive software solustions or hiring a team of analytics.<br/>
-A good forecasting tool would automize the tedious process of planning for the next month and also improve expert-based forecasts using data science.
+A good forecasting tool would automize the tedious process of planning for the next month and also improve expert-based forecasts using data science.<br/>

 # Installation
 1. In order to install the code and deploy the app locally please download from Github: `git clone https://github.com/alibekU/pipsales_forecast`.